2ion/dwm/README.md

 Unstable, and make assumptions about CPU frequencies, sudo configuration etc, so you need to review the file in any case.
 Windowing rules have been broken out into rules.h.

+Unlike the original dwm package, the config.def.h file has been removed.
+In order to modify the configuration, edit the config.h file directly.

 ## MPD client extensions